For security purposes, avoid installing WordPress sites using the user name “admin”.

 phpMyAdmin

-Note: If you have a number of databases set up on your domain, make sure that you select the right one …
+Note: If you have a number of databases set up on your domain, make sure you choose the correct one …

 phpMyAdmin databases

-Don’t worry about the complicated-looking information on your screen screen.
+Don’t be concerned about the technical-looking nature of the information on your screen.

-Log out of your server if you’re finished and return to your WordPress site.
-You will probably find that your session has expired.
-If so, log in again with your new Admin login credentials …
+Log out of your server when you’re done and return to your WordPress site.
+You may find that your session is expired.
+Log in again with your new administration login credentials …

-You will see that the username has been updated.
-However, it will probably still display the previous “nickname” …
+You will see that the user name has been updated.
+However, your admin details will probably still be displaying the previous “nickname” …

-To choose a new “nickname”, go to your Users area and click on the Edit link below your user name …
+To edit the “nickname”, access your Users area and click on the Edit link below the user name …

-You can also reach the Profile section by clicking on the Edit My Profile link in the “Howdy, User” screen …
+You can also access your Profile section if you click on the Edit My Profile link in the “Howdy, User” screen …

 Note: You can also create a new Nickname in the Nickname field and it will then be available for selection in the Display name publicly as drop down menu …